Kosthi/Kosthi/README.md

   <summary>Some other achievements about me~e~e</summary>
   <br>

-* 💖   Be proud of SUT. 🐾 My heart is in the work.
+* 💖   Be proud of myself. 🐾 My heart is in the work.
 * 🎉   I love ACM / IEEE / IEEE-CS / CCF.
 * 🍎   I am useing Mac to develop.👨🏻‍💻 & Apple fans.🤪
 * 🧍‍♂   Big fan of *chen & halfrost.